RebelToolbox/RebelDocumentation/tutorials/scripting/filesystem.rst

 the project) will break existing references to these assets.
 These references will have to be re-defined to point at the new asset location.

-To avoid this, do all your move, delete and rename operations from within Godot, on the FileSystem dock.
-Never move assets from outside Godot, or dependencies will have to be fixed manually (Godot detects this and helps you fix them anyway, but why go the hard route?).
+To avoid this, do all your move, delete and rename operations from within Rebel Editor, on the FileSystem dock.
+Never move assets from outside Rebel Editor, or dependencies will have to be fixed manually (Rebel Editor detects this and helps you fix them anyway, but why go the hard route?).

 The second is that, under Windows and macOS, file and path names are case insensitive.